 What, then, is the wild thing?
 If I gave an answer to this question, I fear I would undermine the entire point, for then I would transform the thing itself into the thought-thing, and thereby domesticate the wildness of the wild thing.
 I would involve myself in a performative contradiction.”

-How many different ways has this already been said?
-Reification, ideology, mythic givens, etc. Yet, Levi says it again beautifully – and in a way that highlights the vibrant potency of material things.
+How many different ways has this already been said over the years, and by so many philosophers?
+Reification, ideology, mythic givens, etc., – that which delimits the semantic possibilities of open/wild concepts.
+Yet, Levi says it here again beautifully – and in a way that highlights the non-ideological independence and vibrant potency of material things.

-To be sure, there is nothing we can say ABOUT things that doesn’t already move us towards domestication (and what I would term ‘colonization’) by some symbolic order.
+To be sure, there is nothing we can say ABOUT things that doesn’t already move us towards domestication (or what I would term ‘colonization’) by some symbolic order.
 In the most banal sense: things are more than what we think about them.
-Any assemblage organized sufficiently to enact what Bennett has called ‘thing-power’ does so via its onto-specific layered complexities and depth of properties.
+In all way and always.
+Full stop.
+Any assemblage organized sufficiently to enact what Jane Bennett has called ‘thing-power’ does so via its onto-specific complexities and depth of properties.
 Noumena are indeed fanged.
+And everything we say about things is more or less useful caricature and gesturing.

-What is of greater consequence, however, is how embodied agents adapt themselves and their projects WITH things in their negotiations with real orders and situations – within any (non)given ecology of force, flow and assembly.
-Instead of continuing the habit of relying too heavily on symbolic orders it is often more pragmatically advantageous to understand our everyday encounters as some sort of conceptual/interpretive ‘dance’ with the real.
+What is of greater consequence, however, is how embodied agents adapt themselves and their projects WITH things in their cognitive-semiotic negotiations with things and regimes of things (situations) – within ecologies of force, flow and assembly.
+Instead of continuing the habit of relying too heavily on symbolic orders and perpetuating the myth of epistemic separation, it is often more advantageous for living bodies to understand our everyday encounters as some sort of conceptual/interpretive ‘dance’ or process of adaptation with-in the real.

-From this stance, intellection and communication become less and less about mobilizing Truth claims via normative structures, and more and more about the pragmatic eliciting of various thoughts, moods, and behaviors for performative negotiations with nonhuman forces and extra-linguistic concerns.
-The re-wilding of conceptuality as post-nihilist turn can be understood as a perpetual uncivilizing and decolonization of thought-habits (and standard repertoires of enclosinvg conceptual attractors and frames), which then affords more flexible and embodied deployments of manifest thought-images viz. practical projects.
-More on this below.
+From this stance, communication and intellection become less and less about mobilizing Truth claims via normative structures (although these are still important), and more and more about the pragmatic eliciting of various cognitive resources (thoughts, moods, etc) for performative negotiations with nonhuman forces and extra-linguistic concerns.
+The re-wilding of conceptuality as post-conventional turn can be understood as a perpetual uncivilizing and decolonization of embodied experience, which then affords more flexible and PROVISIONAL deployments of manifest thought-images for practical projects.

-The second post (here) that interests me has Levi addressing a student’s concern with the aforementioned text.
+The other post (here) that interested me has Levi addressing a student’s concern with the aforementioned transcript of his talk.
 Levi paraphrases the student’s concerns this way:

 “Professor Bryant”, he said, “throughout your talk you’re very critical of philosophy and how it converts the thing into the thought-thing or replaces the thing with the thought-thing.
 But isn’t the conversion of the thing into the thought-thing a good thing?
 Isn’t that how we know things?
 If we can’t convert the thing into the thought-thing, doesn’t that entail the ruin of philosophy and science?”

-Instead, what occurs is a shift in registers: a re-prioritization of thingness and encounters over objects and conceptions.
+Oh so meta, I know, but not in a way that seeks to reestablish any particular symbolic kingdom or regime of signifiers.
+No, not even ‘meta’ escapes the corrosive effects of axiomatic negation and thought decolonization.
+Instead, what occurs is a shift in registers: a re-prioritization of thingness/materiality and encounters (ecologicality) over manifest conceptions and thought-forms.
 No less than an axiomatic and ongoing unsettling of the privilege and dominion that language (logos, culture) has been granted, or violently taken, over things and thingness (matter-energy, nature).
-This shift in registers allows would-be philosophers, as well as the rest of us, to think and talk about things in a new manner and tone, and with different discursive concerns.
+This shift in registers then allows would-be philosophers, as well as the rest of us, to think and talk about things in a new manner and tone, and with different discursive concerns.

-Put another way, when we accept the non-symbolic excess and primal depth of things beyond our conceptions we can forge, in Lacan-speak, new relationships between the Real and the Symbolic (language) that can render potentially more adaptive formations of the Imaginal (cognition).
-The accompanying re-distribution of priorities for thought and perception can change the way we regard things (no longer as mere objects) ‘in the wild’, and might afford new behaviors and projects.
-Such shifts might just be key features to ecological thinking adequate to the ecologies in which we think?
+In Lacan-speak, when we accept the non-symbolic excess and primal depth of things beyond our conceptions (via axiomatic negation) we become capable of reorienting new relationships between the Real and the Symbolic (language) that can render potentially more adaptive formations of the Imaginal (lived experience).
+The accompanying re-distribution of priorities for thought and action changes the way we regard things, affording new behaviors and projects.
+Such reorientations might just be the path to an ecological thinking (as praxis) adequate to the ecologies in which we think.

-I find the work of Alphonso Lingis very much doing philosophy in this mode.
-But, of course, thinkers such as Najarjuna, Wittgenstein, Derrida and Laruelle, and others, have, one way or another, pioneered and eluded to similar approaches.
+I read the work of Alphonso Lingis as very much doing philosophy in this mode.
+But, of course, thinkers such as Najarjuna, Wittgenstein, Derrida, Laruelle, and others, have, in one way or another, pioneered and eluded to similar attitudes and approaches.

 It is for this reason that, in our theorizing, I believe we need to create shelter for encounters with that which is anterior to and other than the concept.
 We cannot dispense with theory and theorization– here I think my student is absolutely right –which strives to grasp the thing in thought, but we must theorize in such a way that our thought perpetually marks the difference between the thing and the thought-thing, that refuses the substitution of the thing with the thought-thing, and that calls on us to place us in a space of encounters that require us to encounter the other of thought and that challenge our conceptual encounters.
 Like the psychoanalyst who exposes themselves to the midden pit of the analysand’s speech, we must open ourselves to encounters with materiality of all kinds that challenge the reduction of the thing to thought and the false sense of mastery that the thought-thing brings.

 Let’s perpetually mark the difference.
-And then do theory-as-praxis in more ecologically sane and productive ways.
+Again and again, forever.
+And then do theory-as-praxis in a more productive and ecologically sane manner.

 feral philosophy is real philosophy, only wilder.